Geodatabase vs. Geospatial database: what’s the difference?

 Name | Personal Geodatabase | File Geodatabase | Enterprise Geodatabase | Mobile Geodatabase |

-What is It? | One of the original geodatabase types that relies on Microsoft Access for storage. | For users working with minimal collaboration, this is a single file containing many datasets. | For large geodatabases that are constantly being edited, updated and accessed by multiple users in an enterprise. | Stored as a SQLite database, meaning that it provides the best performance for mobile devices, as a single user. |
+What is It? | One of the original geodatabase types that relies on Microsoft Access for storage. | For users working with minimal collaboration, this is a single file containing many datasets. | For large geodatabases that are constantly being edited, updated and accessed by multiple users in an enterprise. | Designed for high-performance, cross-platform apps.
+Best suited for local or mobile deployments using ArcGIS Runtime or ArcGIS Pro. |

 Where Does It Store Data? | Multiple personal geodatabases share a single Microsoft Access file (.mdb). | As a single folder, containing individual files of each dataset, which a user can save wherever they want. | In one of the following databases:

-Within a SQLite database, as a single file |
+In a SQLite database, as a single file |

-Size Limits | 2GB per Access Database | 1 TB (unless scaled for imagery) | Dependent on the database management system (DBMS) | 2TB |
+Size Limits | 2GB per Access Database | 256 TB per table or feature class, scalable for large raster/imagery use cases | Dependent on the database management system (DBMS) | 2TB |

 Who Can Access It? | 1 person editing, anyone can read | 1 person editing, anyone can read; best for information on a local machine | Multiple editors, anyone can read; best for shared data and access | 1 person editing, anyone can read; best for information on a local machine |

-Strengths | Can be easily deployed, without a lot of overhead. | Local access, but can be licensed to other users to view. | Data can be versioned, so multiple people can edit without conflict. | Flexibility to be deployed on platforms like mobile open source software based |
+Strengths | Can be easily deployed without a lot of overhead. | Local access, but can be licensed to other users to view. | Data can be versioned, so multiple people can edit without conflict. | Flexibility to be deployed on platforms like mobile open-source software based. |

-Things to Consider | 32-bit Windows onlyNot supported in ArcGIS Pro, largely deprecated at this point. | No versioning of data or multi-user support | Requires fluency in DBMS, and maintaining a deployment.Versioning can lead to merge conflicts
+Things to Consider | 32-bit Windows only.
+Deprecated and unsupported in ArcGIS Pro; use is strongly discouraged for new projects. | No versioning of data or multi-user support | Requires fluency in DBMS and maintaining a deployment.
+Versioning can lead to merge conflictsOnly available on some DBMS | No versioning of data or multi-user support |

-What Then, is a Geospatial Database?
+What, Then, is a Geospatial Database?

 A geospatial database is miles easier to define (hahaha, spatial pun.
 Yeah, I know I’m the only one laughing).
 Here’s a quick test to determine if what you are using is a spatial database: